 Trauma-informed, arts-based therapies integrate neuroscience and neurodevelopment, somatic approaches, mindfulness practices, and resilience enhancement, using art making as the core approach.
 Trauma-informed expressive arts therapy is based on the idea that art expression is helpful in reconnecting implicit (sensory) and explicit (declarative) memories of trauma and in the treatment of PTSD (Malchiodi, 2003; 2008; 2012).
 In particular, it is an approach that assists the individual's capacity to self-regulate affect and modulate the body's reactions to traumatic experiences in the earliest stages to set the stage for eventual trauma integration and recovery.

 Current News: ART THERAPY + HAPPINESS PROJECT Still Growing-- Register Now for 2014!

 Who knew?
-The PROJECT is still growing and due to popular demand, the community has been re-opened and you can register for the 2014 version, participate in online workshops, enjoy new art exchanges, and learn about art making and positivity from like-minded folks all over the world.
+The PROJECT is still growing and due to popular demand, the community has been re-opened and you can still register for the 2014 version, participate in online workshops, enjoy new art exchanges, and learn about art making and positivity from like-minded folks from over 30 countries throughout the world.
 Please visit the Trauma-Informed Practices & Expressive Arts Therapy Institute at http://www.trauma-informedpractice.com/online-courses/art-therapy-happiness-project/ for more information and details.